IceHe/lib/snips/books/designing-data-intensive-applications.md

 **Covering Index** _( 覆盖索引 )_

-- A compromise between a clustered index ( storing all row data within the index ) and a **nonclustered index** ( storing only references to the data within the index ) is known as a **covering index** or index with included columns, which **stores some of a table’s columns within the index**.
+- A compromise between a clustered index ( storing all row data within the index ) and a **nonclustered index** ( storing only references to the data within the index ) is known as a **covering index** or index with included columns, which **stores some of a table's columns within the index**.
     - This allows some queries to be answered by using the index alone ( in which case, **the index is said to cover the query** ) .

 Multi-column indexes _( 多列索引 )_